Quantile Fourier Transform, Quantile Series, and Nonparametric Estimation of Quantile Spectra: Simulation Study

 Figure~\ref{fig:ts} shows the series from one of the simulation runs.
 The corresponding quantile periodogram and cross-periodogram are shown in Figure~\ref{fig:qcper}.
-Figures~\ref{fig:qser0} and \ref{fig:qser} contain the image plot of the QSER of these series at all quantile levels and the time series plot of selected QSER at three quantile levels $\al=0.1$, $0.5$, and $0.9$ (see Appendix III for the QACF plots at these quantile levels).
-It is interesting to observe the stretched values of the QSER, upward for $\al = 0.9$ and downward for $\al=0.1$.
+Figure~ \ref{fig:qser} depicts the QSER at $\al=0.1$, $0.5$, and $0.9$.
+The corresponding QACFs are shown in Figure~\ref{fig:qacf}.

-Figure~\ref{fig:lw} shows the LW spectral estimates obtained from the series in Figure~\ref{fig:ts}.
+Figure~\ref{fig:lw} shows the LW estimates obtained from the series in Figure~\ref{fig:ts}.
 These estimates are constructed according to (\ref{LW}) using the Tukey-Hanning window (\ref{Hanning}) with $M=30$.
-They can be viewed as a smoothed version of the raw quantile periodogram and cross-periodogram in Figure~\ref{fig:qcper} with respect to the frequency variable.
-The KLD of these estimates equals 0.198.
+They can be viewed as a smoothed version of the quantile periodogram and cross-periodogram in Figure~\ref{fig:qcper} with respect to the frequency variable.

-Figure~\ref{fig:lwqs} shows the LWQS estimates obtained by applying quantile smoothing to the LW estimates in Figure~\ref{fig:lw} using the {\tt smooth.spline} function with the smoothing parameter chosen by the generalized cross-validation (GCV) criterion.
-The resulting KLD equals 0.194.
-In this case, the KLD is reduced slightly, but the effect of quantile smoothing is barely noticeable when compared to Figure~\ref{fig:lw}.
+Figure~\ref{fig:lwqs} shows the LWQS estimates obtained by applying quantile smoothing to the LW estimates in Figure~\ref{fig:lw} using the R function {\tt smooth.spline} with the smoothing parameter chosen by the generalized cross-validation (GCV) criterion (R Core Team 2024).
+The resulting KLD equals 0.194, which is reduced slightly from 0.198 achieved by the LW estimates in Figure~\ref{fig:lw}.
+The visual effect of quantile smoothing is not quite noticeable when compared to Figure~\ref{fig:lw}.

 A better result is shown in Figure~\ref{fig:lwqs2}.
-These estimates are also obtained by applying {\tt smooth.spline} to the LW estimates in Figure~\ref{fig:lw}, but the smoothing parameter {\tt spar} is set to 0.9 instead of being determined by GCV.
-This results in smoother appearances when compared to the estimates in Figures~\ref{fig:lw} and \ref{fig:lwqs}.
-The KLD is reduced significantly from 0.198 and 0.194 to 0.109.
+These estimates are also obtained by {\tt smooth.spline}, but the smoothing parameter {\tt spar} is set to 0.9 instead of being determined by GCV.
+The estimates in Figure~\ref{fig:lwqs2} appear less noisy when compared to the estimates in Figures~\ref{fig:lw} and \ref{fig:lwqs}.
+The KLD is reduced significantly to 0.109 from 0.198 and 0.194, respectively.